MiguelMSandin/radiolaria/curation_pipeline.md

 vsearch --uchime_ref NEW --db REFERENCE --nonchimeras NEW_noChim --borderline NEW_poChim --chimeras NEW_Chim
 ```

-Using as REFERENCE sequences the complete PR2 v4.11.0 database and as NEW those sequences extracted from step 3.
+Using as REFERENCE sequences the complete PR2 v4.11.0 database and as NEW those sequences extracted from **step 3**.
 Sequences detected as chimeras by any of the two methods were automatically removed and no longer considered in downstream analysis.

 ### 4.3.
 Blasting